 Are Blackberries Bad For Parrots?

 Blackberries are safe for parrots to eat.
 They’re nutritious and packed with flavor that many parrots enjoy.
-However, there are a couple of health issues to watch out for that may cause your parrot problems.
-This includes:
+However, there are a couple of issues to watch out for that may cause your parrot problems:

 - Stomach problems